Zilliqa/ZIP/zips/zip-11.md

 ## Staking Parameters

-As proposed in [ZIP-3](https://github.com/Zilliqa/ZIP/blob/master/zips/zip-3.md), seed node staking will not dillute the maximum token supply which remains fixed to 21 billion tokens.
+As proposed in [ZIP-3](https://github.com/Zilliqa/ZIP/blob/master/zips/zip-3.md), seed node staking will not dilute the maximum token supply which remains fixed to 21 billion tokens.
 However, with [ZIP-9](https://github.com/Zilliqa/ZIP/blob/zip-9/zips/zip-9.md) in place, the Zilliqa protocol will now allocate 40% of block rewards (that gets disbursed to the miners every hour or so) to reward seed nodes.
 The table below presents a further breakdown pre-ZIP-9 and post-ZIP-9.
 Note that block rewards get distributed at the end of each DS epoch.

 | Mainnet parameter  | Pre-ZIP-9 Value        | Post ZIP-9 Value |
 | ----------------------------- | ------------ | --------------- |